Share this...

 French Oral Productions from Montpellier to Switzerland

 It is just you talking, which lays bare the depth of your language skills.
-It is quite easy I feel to only have small interactions like what you might do with people you meet day to day in cafes etc. and start to feel a false confidence because they are so short and you do them so frequently you can do them fast and confidently.
+It is quite easy I feel to only have small interactions like what you might do with people you meet day to day in cafes or your favorite study spots. and start to feel a false confidence because they are so short and you do them so frequently you can do them fast and confidently.
 We don’t want that.
 We want to stir the deeper waters of our cauldron of French skills.

 Also it is not a conversation in real time it is just you so there is no one there to give you a little nudge in the right direction like a parent keeping their kids away from the road.
 You have to focus and correct yourself or acknowledge when you are not sure.
 This means it doesn’t really matter what you talk about because most of the time you will get to the 4th sentence or so and then discover a word you don’t know the translation of or the correct construction of a passive form etc. and the remainder of the recording will be dedicated to discussing that aspect.